GigaSpaces-ProfessionalServices/xap-admin-training/xap-admin-training-lab17/README_STATELESS.md

       - /dbagigashare/current/data-integration/mdm/ : https://giga-di.s3.eu-west-1.amazonaws.com/di-packages/manualBuild/di-mdm-0.0.12.4.tar.gz
       - /dbagigashare/current/data-integration/flink : https://giga-di.s3.eu-west-1.amazonaws.com/Flink/flink-1.15.0-bin-scala_2.12.tgz

-      Consider to add this step to a script
+      ## llConsider to add this step to a script
       - /dbagigashare/current/gs/config/license/gs-license.txt write tryme or if you have valid license then put it.

       These folders are created in the prevoius step (or in a script)